 Truffles, referred to as the “diamond of the kitchen,” are a delicacy that few will be privileged to experience; fresh white truffles are even harder to find.
 We had never tried them before our trip to Croatia and have not seen them on any menu since.
 They are unique as they can only grow in natural habitats, and there are few places in the world they are found.
 The truffles are not visible, requiring either specially trained pigs or dogs to hunt them.
 Black truffles are more common as they have a more extended season; white truffles are the most coveted.
 These fungi’ shelf life is short once harvested, so the white truffles are exceptionally rare to experience.
 These fragile white tubers range between $2400 to $6000 per pound in the U.S. market.

 Our Extraordinary Meal

 It was a once-in-a-lifetime experience we came upon without having a clue.
 Those are the moments to throw caution to the wind and dive right in.
-We partook in a five-course delectable meal with every course covered in white truffles freshly shaved in front of us.
+We partook in a five-course delectable meal, every course covered in white truffles freshly shaved before us.
 We also enjoyed craft beer, local wine, and espresso, all for around $130.
 Maybe because it was so quiet, our portions were so generous, but all we could say was WOW.
 It was one of our favorite experiences during our whole trip.
 When in Motovun, we can not recommend Konoba Mondo enough!